 Thinking about summiting a volcano in Ecuador?
 In this post, you’ll learn about Antisana Volcano – Ecuador’s 4th highest volcano at 5,704 metres.
 Antisana Volcano is located 50 km southeast of Quito.

 What brings people from many parts of the world to Ecuador?

 Why do they choose to leave their home countries and visit Ecuador – a small country with a population of 16.4 million people?

-In some cases expats choose to immigrate to Ecuador because of the warm climate all year around.
-Others choose to because of the cheap medical services.
 And a few mention their main reason to immigrate is the diversity of the country and the open-minded people.